Code-Institute-Submissions/MikesCodingCreations-Portfolio3/README.md

 - Expetected:
   - The game should run / the welcome message and menu options should be displayed to the user.
 - Tested by:
-  - Clicking on the 'run program' button.
-Reviewing all necessary content is showing
+  - Clicking on the 'run program' button when the app opens in browser.
+Reviewing all necessary content is showing.
-- Works?
-Yes
+- Works:
+  - Yes.
+The 'run program' button executes and the app runs.
+All necessary content is displayed to the user.
-- Any known issues?
-No
+- Any known issues:
+  - No. All content is clear and no information is missing.

 ### Each menu option works
 - Expetected:
-  - Each of the three menu options work
+  - All three menu options are displayed and user can choose either one.
   - Option 1: selecting this should display the menu/rules
   - Option 2: selecting this should start the game
-  - Option 3: selecting this should allow you to quit the game
+  - Option 3: selecting this should allow the user to quit the game
 - Tested by:
   - Selecting each of the options 1, 2 and 3.
-The menu displays, the game starts and the game quits
+The menu displays, the game starts and the game quits upon execution of each option.
-- Works?
-Yes
+- Works:
+  - Yes, all the above options work for the end user.
-- Any known issues?
-No
+- Any known issues:
+  - No known issues with this testing.

-### User is able to chose their board size from 4 - 10
+### User is able to chose their board size from 4 - 9
 - Expetected:
-  - User should be able to chose the size of their board from 4x4 upto 10x10
+  - User should be able to chose the size of their board from 4x4 up to 9x9
+  - User should not be able to choose a board with fewer than 4 or more than 9 spaces.
 - Tested by:
-  - Selected each option, 4x4, 5x5 etc up to 10x10
+  - Selected each option, 4x4, 5x5 etc up to 9x9
+  - Trying to enter a null result (i.e., hitting enter when promted to choose board size, not entering a size) or entering a size < 4 or > 9.
-- Works?
-Yes
+- Works:
+  - The user is now able to start the game ONLY if the board size is between 4 and 9 grids.
+  - The user is promted with a message to choose an appropriate size board if entering null, <4 or > 9 grid spaces.
-- Any known issues?
-No
+- Any known issues:
+  - Previously, users were able to start the game by entering <4 or > 9 spaces.
+However this has now been altered.
+  - No knows issues currently.

 ### Chose how many ships are being placed/used in the game
 - Expetected:
-  - User should be able to chose upto 10 ships to place on the board
+  - User should be able to chose up to 9 ships to place on the board.
 - Tested by:
-  - Chosing where each ship goes on the board.
-Tried placing less ships, does not work.
-Tried placing more ships also does not work.
-Right number of ships can be placed when selected.
+  - Trying to select > 9 or < 1 ship.
+This results in a prompt to the user to choose appropriate ships.
-- Works?
-Yes
+- Works:
+  - Yes, this piece of testing now works.
+Users can successfully begin the app when choosing appropriate number of ships.
-- Any known issues?
-No
+- Any known issues:
+  - Previously users could choose any amount of ships which would not run the app accordingly.
+The code has now been altered to ensure users cannot continue to begin the game if their chosen ship size is not between 4 and 9

 ### User has the positbility of loosing or winning
 - Expetected:
-  - User should be able to play a game of their chosing (board/ship size) and have the posibility of winning or losing depending on their choices
+  - User should be able to play a game of their chosing (board/ship size) and have the posibility of winning or losing depending on their choices of where they place the ships.
 - Tested by:
-  - Tried on a small (4x4) and large (10x10) board
+  - Tried on a small (4x4) and large (9x9) board.
-  - User is able to successfully play a game and either win or loose depending on their choices
+  - User is able to successfully play a game and either win or loose depending on their choices.
-- Works?
-Yes
+- Works:
+  - Successfully works depending on choises.
+  - User may win or loose VS the computer.
-- Any known issues?
-No
+- Any known issues:
+  - No current known issues found.

 ### Restart/Quit game
 - Expetected:
   - User should be able quit the game and start a new one.
 - Tested by:
-  - Q is typed and the game is quit.
+  - Q is typed and the game able to quit.
-- Works?
-Yes
+- Works:
+  - Yes.
+This option is allowed.
+First on the menu options users may choose option 3 to quite.
+Then also when the game beging users may choose to type 'Q' to quit.
-- Any known issues?
-No
+- Any known issues:
+  - No current known issues.

+### Further Testing
+- The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- Friends & family were asked to review the site and README to point out any bugs and/or user experience issues.
+- Feedback from tutor support and Assessment team taken onboard.

 ## Bugs
 Identified Bugs
-- Blank input or too small/large input (i.e. board piece <4 or > 10) cause game to crash
+- Blank input (i.e., null choice or 0) or too small/large input (i.e. board piece <4 or > 9) causes game to crash / not function propertly.
+- This bug has now been fixed by implmenting a 'get_valid_input' user validation.
+This code now only allows users to begin the game if they choose the correct grid/ship size (between 4 and 9).

 ## Unfixed Bugs
-N/A - All known bugs were fixed.
+- No known, unfixed bugs.
+- Currently users can quite the game at 2 stages: (1) At the menu stage and (2) when the first ship is placed/sunk.
+However, this could be further improved by adding code to allow user to quit the game before a ship is sunk/placed.

 ## Validator Testing
 - PEP 8 Validator
   - No significant bugs or errors found.
+Code runs within PEP8 styling conventions.
+  - 1 Improvement could be to reduce length size of certain lines.

 ## Deployment
-- The site was deployed to Heroku via my GitHub link.
+The site was deployed firstly via GitHub pages then also through Heroku using the following steps:
+- GitHub
+  1. Login to GitHub and locate the [Repositoy](https://github.com/MikesCodingCreations/Portfolio3)
+  2. At the top of the Repository, click on the 'Settings' button.
+      - Alternatively click [HERE](https://github.com/MikesCodingCreations/Portfolio3/settings) to access this step.
+  3. Scroll down the page and click on the 'GitHub Pages' section which is located on the left hand side

-  -
+- Heroku

 ## The live link can be found here:
 https://mikes-battleship-game.herokuapp.com/